starmlerp/varfile/README.md

 # About
-TODO: this manual is invalid now. rewrite it
-Varfile is a static C++ library, made with intention of abstracting file loading functionality in game engines.
+Varfile is a static C++ library, made with intention of abstracting file loading functionality.
+This library has been written with explicit purpose of being used in one individuals game engine, and provides no guarantee of fitness for particular use case.

 The syntax format is somewhat controllable my manipulating preprocessor calls at the head of the source code.

 # Usage
+To use the library, first compile it into a binary archive:
+`$ g++ -c [FLAGS] varfile.cpp -o varfile.o`
+`$ ar rcs libvarfile.a varfile.o`

-To use the library, first include the header file in your code:
+Then include the header file in your code:
 ``` c++
 #include "varfile/vafile.h"